seL4/docs/Tutorials/index.md

 More info:

-- The half-written sample applications are in this
+- The half-written sample applications are created in your build directory, under the
-        folder: `apps/`.
+        folder: `<tutorial-exercise>/` (where `<tutorial exercise>` is the name of the exercise your are completing).
-- The solutions can be found in this
+- The solutions can be retrieved by initialising a build directory with the `--solution` argument
-        subfolder: `projects/sel4-tutorials/solutions/`.
+        eg: `../init --plat <platform> --tut <tutorial exercise> --solution`.
 - The slide presentations to guide you through the tutorials are in this
         file: `projects/sel4-tutorials/docs/CAmkESTutorial.pdf`.